RKrahl/git-attic/doc/src/man-git-attic.rst

 .. option:: restore <archivename> [<branch>]

-    Restore a branch from tha archive.
+    Restore a branch from the archive.
 Create a branch `<branch` and set its head to the reference `<archivename>` in the archive.
 If the `<branch>` argument is ommitted, `<archivename>` will be used for the name of the new branch.